qubic/core/README_CLANG.md

 Potentially it also works with lower versions but isn't tested yet.

 ## Compilation
-Currenlty compilation with cmake and clang is only supported on Linux systems.
+Currently compilation with cmake and clang is only supported on Linux systems.
 Window and OSX might work but is not properly tested.
 For a example compilation execute the following commands:

 1.  **Navigate to the Project Root:**